isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 | ![Alt text for image on Isomer site](/images/fc-bute-map.jpg) |
 | Known as "The Brute Map", this late 1819 map is the earliest known landward map of Singapore.
 Attributed to Lieutenant Henry Ralfe and named after the Bute Archive in Scotland where it now resides, the map labelled Fort Canning Hill as "Singapore Hill".
 It also marked out an embankment stretching from the north side of the hill to the mouth of "Water Place" (Stamford Canal) as "the ancient lines of Singapore".
 (Image Credit: Courtesy of The Bute Archive at Mount Stuart; [image from the National Library Singapore Facebook page](https://www.facebook.com/NationalLibrarySG/photos/a.791644427525812/2699500620073507/?type=1&theater){:target="_blank"})|

-paintings
+paintings (view of the seafront)

-to explain government house extension
+government house and the flagstaff captured in paintings including this as well as other famous ones including Percy Carpenter and....

 https://www.roots.gov.sg/Collection-Landing/listing/1054842

-flagstaff

-painting
+painting - always from a far away perspective, this painting provides the closet look on the building....house extension

 https://www.roots.gov.sg/Collection-Landing/listing/1003385